WuJunkai2004/Dingbot/README.md

 ``from send import *``
 　　Then you can use its function easily.
 #### use
-　　It is easy to use the library.If you import share.py,you can
+　　If you import share.py,you can